cfsworkload/business-intelligence/README.md

 6. Add all **Available OAuth Scopes** to **Selected OAuth Scopes**.
   ![EXAMPLE](images/Salesforce OAuth.png)
 7. Scroll down to the bottom of the page and **Save**, then click **Continue** on the following screen.
 8. In the next screen, copy your **Consumer Key** and **Consumer Secret**.
 You'll use these to finalize the connection in your pipes app.
-You will need to wait 2-10 minutes for SalesForce to successfully initialize your new Connected App.
+You will need to wait 2-10 minutes for Salesforce to successfully initialize your new Connected App.
   ![EXAMPLE](images/Salesforce key_secret.png)

-## Load tables from SalesForce into your Simple Pipes app
+## Load tables from Salesforce into your Simple Pipes app

-We can now go back to your Pipes web app and load the tables into your database from SalesForce.
+We can now go back to your Pipes web app and load the tables into your database from Salesforce.

 1. Navigate to the **Connect** tab in the pipe that you created earlier.
-2. Enter the **Consumer key** and **Consumer secret**, then click **Connect to SalesForce**.
+2. Enter the **Consumer key** and **Consumer secret**, then click **Connect to Salesforce**.
 You will need to wait for the Connected App to be initialized, which takes between 2-10 minutes.
-Once the pipe is connected to the app, you can load the sample SalesForce data into the app.
+Once the pipe is connected to the app, you can load the sample Salesforce data into the app.
   ![EXAMPLE](images/Pipes key_secret.png)
 3. Hit **Save and Continue** to set up the pipe.
 4. Select **All Tables** and click **Save and Continue**.
 This will give you access to all of the sample data.